 the larger community.

-There are more than 250 student organizations, encompassing student governance and media, co-curricular clubs, athletics, Greek letter organizations, campus ambassadors, community service and advocacy.
+There are nearly 300 student-led organizations, encompassing student governance, student media, co-curricular clubs, campus ambassadors, fraternity and sorority chapters, club sports, and community service and advocacy.

 Kennesaw State’s Division of Global Affairs leads a comprehensive array of scholarly, educational and service-related programs on behalf of the entire university, while administering more than 60 international studies programs, offering more than 100 courses and organizing more than 130 distinct international education events.

-The University has partnerships with academic, governmental and business institutions around the world, including CIFAL, the first United Nations training center to be hosted by a university.
+The University attracts students from more than 126 countries and has partnerships with academic, governmental and business institutions around the world.

-Kennesaw State’s NCAA Division I athletics program includes 18 varsity sports teams, with multiple national, regional and conference championships in baseball, softball, soccer and men’s basketball.
+Kennesaw State’s NCAA Division I athletics program includes 18 varsity sports teams, with multiple conference championships and NCAA regional appearances in Division I, following previous national championships in baseball, softball, soccer and men’s basketball.

 - NCAA Division I, Atlantic Sun Conference and Big South Conference (football only)